Sisters of Charity of Our Lady of Mercy: Founding

+Ministries

 The Sisters quickly opened a school in their residence, which later moved to a larger site, where they established a school, orphanage and convent.
 They received incorporation by the State of South Carolina in 1835.
 They operated a number of educational and medical institutions which lasted for varying periods, including a school for the children of free blacks.

 The Constitutions of the infant congregation were written by the second Bishop of Charleston, Ignatius A. Reynolds, in 1844.
-He based the Constitutions on those of the Sisters of Charity of Nazareth, whom he knew as a native of Kentucky, and on the simple Rule given to the Sisters by England, which was based on the Rule of Life of St. Vincent de Paul.
+He based the Constitutions on those of the Sisters of Charity of Nazareth--whom he knew as a native of Kentucky--and on the simple Rule given to the Sisters by England, which was based on the Rule of Life of St. Vincent de Paul.
+At that time, Teresa Barry (1814-1900) was elected the first Superior General of the congregation, serving in that office until her death.

 In the mid-19th century, even through the turmoil of the American Civil War, the congregation grew and expanded into the states of Georgia and North Carolina.
 At least eighteen Sisters provided nursing care on the battlefields and nursed prisoners of war in the prisons throughout the course of the war.
 Among those particularly remembered is Sister M. Xavier Dunn for her patient work in Confederate hospitals.
-Congress received so many testimonials to the Sisters care, that in 1871 it voted $12,000 in reparations to the rebuild the orphanage destroyed during the siege.
+Congress received so many testimonials to the Sisters' care, that in 1871 it voted $12,000 in reparations to the rebuild the orphanage destroyed during the siege.

-As a congregation of diocesan right, the Sisters live under the full authority of the local Ordinary of the diocese in which they serve.
-Consequently, when new dioceses were established for Savannah, Georgia, and Wilmington, North Carolina, the Sisters living in those locations were separated from the motherhouse in Charleston, coming under the authority of the new local bishops.
+As a congregation of diocesan right, the Sisters lived fully subject to the authority of the local Ordinary of the diocese in which they served.
+Consequently, when new dioceses were established for Savannah, Georgia, and Wilmington, North Carolina, separating those territories from the Diocese of Charleston, the Sisters living in those locations were separated from the congregation in Charleston, coming under the authority of the new local bishops.